lacoco-lab/lacoco-lab.github.io/courses/compositionality-2024/index.markdown

 # Compositionality in Language and Computation

-(page under construction)

 **Course Description:** Compositionality --- roughly, the ability to correctly process wholes given the ability to correctly process their parts --- is a core property of human cognition and especially natural language, where it enables ``infinite use of finite means'' as known linguistic elements combine to produce novel words and sentences.
 Recent advances in Natural Language Processing have raised new questions in this domain: are modern artificial neural networks capable of compositional generalization --- and for that matter, how capable are humans?
 This blockseminar briefly reviews foundational and recent work on the core scientific question of compositionality.

 **Course Management System:** [CMS](https://cms.sic.saarland/composition_24/)

 **Instructors:** [Kate McCurdy](https://kmccurdy.github.io/)

-**Time:** 1-4 pm Monday, Wednesday, and Friday in September 2024, week TBD; possibly Sept.
+**Time (block seminar):** 1-4 pm Monday, Wednesday, and Friday in September 2024, week TBD; possibly Sept.
 9, 11, and 13 - or the following week, so Sept.
 16, 18, 20.
 We can adjust the dates based on interest from seminar participants.

 In addition, there will be an introductory lecture + coordination session during the summer semester (June or July), date and time TBD.